Ghosting (behavior): In personal relationships

-People primarily ghost in relationships as a way of avoiding emotional discomfort they are having in a relationship, and are generally not thinking of how it will make the person they are ghosting feel.
-A survey from BuzzFeed indicated that 81% of people who ghosted did so because they "weren't into" the person they ghosted, 64% said the person they ghosted did something they disliked, and 25% stated they were angry with the person.
+Ghosting has become more prevalent.
+Various explanations have been suggested, but social media is often blamed, as are dating apps, polarizing politics and the relative anonymity and isolation in modern-day dating and hookup culture, which make it easier to sever contact with few social repercussions.

+In addition, the more commonplace the behavior becomes, the more individuals can become desensitized to it.
+Toma and Choi (2020) argue that these platforms exacerbate ghosting, as they create environments where people feel less accountable for their actions.
+Ghosting is now more than a romantic issue; it extends to various types of communication, including professional environments, where ghosting can lead to feelings of exclusion or frustration.
+Research by Barber and Santuzzi (2015) highlights the concept of "telepressure", a form of emotional distress that occurs when someone feels compelled to respond quickly to digital messages.
+The longer a person waits without receiving a response, the greater the emotional strain becomes.

 When a relationship is online and there are few mutual social connections in the relationship, people are more inclined to ghost due to the lack of social consequences.
-With ghosting becoming more common many people have become desensitized to it, making them more likely to participate in ghosting.
+With ghosting becoming more common many people have become desensitized to it, making them more likely to engage in ghosting.
 Additionally, according to psychologist Kelsey M. Latimer, people who ghost in relationships are more likely to have personality traits and behaviors that are self-centered, avoidant, and manipulative.
 However, ghosting could also be a sign of self-isolation seen in people with depression, suicidal tendencies, or are relapsing with an addiction.

 There is limited research directly on the effect of ghosting on the person on the receiving end.
-However, studies have indicated that ghosting is considered the most hurtful way to end a relationship in comparison to other methods such as direct confrontation.
-It has been shown to cause feelings of ostracism, exclusion, and rejection.
+However, studies have indicated that ghosting is considered one of the most hurtful ways to end a relationship in comparison to other methods such as direct confrontation.
+It has been shown to cause feelings of ostracism, exclusion, and social rejection.
 Additionally, the lack of social cues along with the ambiguity in ghosting can cause a form of emotional dysregulation in which a person feels out of control.
-Some mental health professionals consider ghosting to be a passive-aggressive form of emotional abuse, a type of silent treatment or stonewalling behaviour, and emotional cruelty.
+Some mental health professionals consider ghosting to be a passive-aggressive form of emotional abuse, a type of silent treatment or stonewalling behavior, and emotional cruelty.

-In his article, "In Defense of Ghosting", Alexander Abad-Santos states: "the thing that undermines these diatribes against ghosting is that...[we] know what happened with their ghost.
-It just didn't work out and sometimes we just can't accept it."
-He continues: "[a]t the heart of it, ghosting is as clear as any other form of rejection.
-The reason we complain about it is that we wanted a different outcome ... which is totally understandable."

-However, this argument does not account for the inherent ambiguity in ghosting—the person being ghosted does not know whether they are being rejected for something they or somebody else did, whether the person doing it is ashamed or does not know how to break up (or is scared of hurting the other's feelings).
-Also, the ghost may simply not want to date the victim anymore, or may have started dating someone else while keeping the ghostee as a reserve option in case a relationship does not work out with said other date, as well as they can be facing serious problems in their lives.
-It may become impossible to tell which it is, making it stressful and painful.

 A 2018 survey determined women, regardless of generation, were much more likely to ghost than men.

-In employment
+A 2024 study found that ghosting, while often perceived as a lack of care, is frequently motivated by prosocial intentions, with ghosters aiming to avoid causing direct emotional pain.
+The study found that ghostees significantly underestimate the care ghosters have for them, highlighting a disconnect between ghosters' intentions and ghostees' perceptions.

+A 2025 theoretical paper published in Computers in Human Behavior proposed a renovated definition of ghosting: